 f.)
-The Departure and Warning: Jesus had spoken of their being offended in Him that night.
-In his exaltation of spirit, Peter declared that though all should be offended in Him, he would never be offended.
+The Departure and Warning: Jesus had spoken of their being tested or tried, causing them to stumble that night.
+In his exaltation of spirit, Peter declared that though all should stumble, he would never falter.
 Jesus, who had already warned Peter that Satan sought to have him now told him that before the cock should crow, he would deny Him three times.
 Peter stoutly maintained that he would die rather than be guilty of so base an act, so little did he or the others know themselves!
-The puzzling words in Luke 22:36 about taking moneybag and sword point metaphorically to the need, of taking every lawful means of self-defence.
+The puzzling words in Luke 22:36 about taking moneybag and sword point metaphorically to the need, of taking every lawful means of self-defence to be prepared, self assured and confident.
 The succeeding words show that sword is not intended to be taken literally.
 Luke 22:36-38, Then He said to them, "But now, he who has a money bag, let him take it, and likewise a knapsack; and he who has no sword, let him sell his garment and buy one.
 For I say to you that this which is written must still be accomplished in Me: 'And He was numbered with the transgressors.'
 For the things concerning Me have an end."